-We talk a lot about the future of marketing.
-But what we might miss in conversations like these is the fact that one of your best marketing tools might already be right under your nose.
-It just needs a bit of TLC to get to the next level.
+We talk a lot about the future of marketing, but what we might miss in conversations like these is the fact that one of your best marketing tools might already be right under your nose.

-I’ve put together three of the most effective ways we’ve found to quickly and easily attract new email subscribers.
+We’ve put together 12 of the most effective ways to increase email subscribers.
 Let’s get started, shall we?

 You’ve probably heard all about how important location, location, location is to the business world.
 So let’s talk about location of the virtual sort.